Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ### 1. Set Up the CMSSW Environment

-First, ensure you are using the correct CMSSW version.
-Set up the environment as follows:
+First, login to the lxplus account then Set up the environment as follows:

 ```
 # Load the CMSSW version